loic-sharma/BaGet/docs/configuration.md

 ```json
 {
     ...

     "Database": {
         "Type": "Sqlite",
         "ConnectionString": "Data Source=baget.db"
     },

     ...
 }
 ```

-There are two settings related to the database configuration.
-These are:
+There are two settings related to the database configuration:

 - **Type**: The database engine to use, this should be one of the strings from the above list such as `PostgreSql` or `Sqlite`.
 - **ConnectionString**: The connection string for your database engine.